Main Navigation - Mobile

 A. Request to amend education records.

-1. The request shall be in writing, shall identify the item the requester believes to be inaccurate, misleading or in violation of the privacy or other rights of the student, shall state the reason for this belief, and shall specify the correction the requester wishes the school district to make.
+1. The request shall be in writing, shall identify the item the requester believes to be inaccurate, misleading or in violation of the privacy or other rights of the student, shall state the reason for this belief, and shall specify the correction the requester wishes the District to make.
 The request shall be signed and dated by the requester.

 B. Right to a hearing.

-3. Any statement placed in the education records of the student under Paragraph B of this Section shall:
+3. Any statement placed in the education records of the student under Paragraph B of this section shall:

 C. Conduct of hearing.

-2. The hearing may be conducted by any individual, including an official of the school district who does not have a direct interest in the outcome of the hearing.
+2. The hearing may be conducted by any individual, including an official of the District who does not have a direct interest in the outcome of the hearing.
 The school board attorney shall be in attendance to present the school board's position and advise the designated hearing officer on legal and evidentiary matters.

 D. Appeal.